 OPPOSSED APPLICATION

-T Bitifor the applicant
+T Biti, for the applicant

-M Chimombe for the first and third respondents
+M Chimombe, for the first and third respondents

-S Bhebhe for the second respondent
+S Bhebhe, for the second respondent

 MHURI J:

 This is a constitutional challenge to Section 196 subsections (1) and (2) of the Customs and Excise Act [Chapter 23:02], THE ACT.
 Applicant is challenging the requirement to give 60 days notice before one institutes proceedings against Zimbabwe Revenue Authority (ZIMRA).
 The relief she is seeking is an order of constitutional invalidity declaring the above subsections ultra vires the Constitution of Zimbabwe, (THE CONSTITUTION).